Not to be confused with "Who do you take the most influence from in your comic".

 By 1994, I asked my then-fiancee to edit my comics and make story suggestions, which helped take the comics in a new direction.
 And by 1999, together we started the story that would become Due East and I did the art.

 Super Chibi Girl: Allison Fe'oma was biracial.
-After a chance encounter with a space alien, now she's bi-species!
+Now she's bi-species!

 I think the majority of my seriouesnss spawned from the creation of Ryu's Krew.
 Prior to that, I had made two different comic series (which I may or may not post online, just for old times sake).